By entering competitors agree to be bound by the following rules of the competition:

 - Number of entries from the same establishment.
 Hotel and restaurants may submit multiple entries, providing each is for a different person.

 - Keep your own copy.
 Copies of entries must be kept by entrants for future reference, as correspondence cannot be returned.
+If you are selected to cook at the regional final you must cook exactly the same dish in your written entry on the day or you will be penalised.

 - The organisers reserve the right to use and publish any submitted entry material.